Letztes Update: 01. Juni 2025

 Antwort der Redaktion

-Imagine you're chatting with a friend about a recent movie you both watched.
+Imagine you're having a conversation with a friend about a recent movie you both watched.
 Your friend says, "The special effects were amazing!"
 You could respond with "Stimmt," indicating that you agree with their opinion.
-In this context, "Stimmt" serves as a conversational bridge, reinforcing the shared experience.
+It's a quick and efficient way to show that you're on the same page.

 Last updated 3 mins ago